sarawrmas/Team-Profile-Generator/README.md

 Simply respond to a few command line prompts, adding as many employees as you'd like, and a styled HTML file will be generated for you.

-The HTML file will contain separate cards with all of your employees' info, including their
+The HTML file will contain separate cards with all of your employees' info, including:
 * name
 * role
 * employee ID